Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) acquire, hold and dispose of real or personal property;

-   2. open and operate accounts with financial institutions;
+   b) open and operate accounts with financial institutions;

-   3. invest its money in any security in which trust monies may lawfully be invested;
+   c) invest its money in any security in which trust monies may lawfully be invested;

-   4. raise and borrow money on any terms and in any manner as it thinks fit;
+   d) raise and borrow money on any terms and in any manner as it thinks fit;

-   5. secure the repayment of money raised or borrowed, or the payment of a debt or liability;
+   e) secure the repayment of money raised or borrowed, or the payment of a debt or liability;

-   6. appoint agents to transact business on its behalf;
+   f) appoint agents to transact business on its behalf;

-   7. enter into any other contract it considers necessary or desirable.
+   g) enter into any other contract it considers necessary or desirable.

-   8. receive lawful gifts, subject to State and Commonwealth laws for registered political parties.
+   h) receive lawful gifts, subject to State and Commonwealth laws for registered political parties.

 3. The Association may only exercise its powers and use its income and assets (including any surplus) for its purposes.